bullet-db/bullet-db.github.io/docs/index.md

 * Is **pluggable**.
 Any data source that can be read from Storm can be converted into a standard data container letting you query that data.
 Data is **typed**

-* Is used at scale and in production at Yahoo with hundreds of queries simultaneously on hundreds of thousands of records per second and tested up to millions of records per second
+* Is used at scale and in production at Yahoo with running 500+ queries simultaneously on 200,000 rps (records per second) and tested up to 2,000,000 rps

 ## How is this useful